 Based at Dalhousie University’s Faculty of Graduate Studies, OpenThink draws on experts at Dalhousie and the University of King’s College, as well as external partners like NATIONAL Public Relations, to provide a select group of PhD students from across academic disciplines with the skills and confidence they need to open their thinking to the world.

-Dr. Lynne Robinson is the director of the Interdisciplinary PhD (IDPhD) program at Dalhousie University in addition to being the academic director of the OpenThink Initiative.
+Dr. Lynne Robinson is a professor in the School of Health and Human Performance at Dalhousie University and the academic director of the OpenThink Initiative.

 Andrew Riley is the program director of the OpenThink Initiative and the senior manager of strategy and communications for Dalhousie’s Faculty of Graduate Studies.